felipe-programador-18/felipe-programador-18/README.md

 Hi there!! 👨‍💻🤙 I'm Felipe I am 27 years old, currently I living in brazil.
 Currently,I work with ( React, node, javascript, typescript and redux e mongodb, express.js and firabase and mysql.)
-I have passionate with i do.And have dreams for change country.
+I have an passionate with i do.And have dreams for change country.